burlachenkok/exploring-python3/python3-note.md

 python -m pdb scriptname.py
 ```

-After this, you will have the ability to insert text commands in the interactive shell with: [pdb commands](https://docs.python.org/3/library/pdb.html#debugger-commands).
+After this, you will have the ability to insert text commands in the interactive shell with [pdb commands](https://docs.python.org/3/library/pdb.html#debugger-commands).
 See also documentation: [pdb: The Python Debugger](https://docs.python.org/3/library/pdb.html?highlight=pdb#module-pdb).

 ## How to Start Interpreter